Raffaele Guariglia: Ambassador

-Foreign Minister
+Foreign minister

 Guariglia was serving as Italy's ambassador to neutral Turkey in 1943 when Mussolini's government fell.
 As an Italian patriot who had loyally served the Fascist regime without developing close personal ties to Mussolini, the career diplomat was Badoglio's choice to be the Foreign Minister of what Rome hoped would be a successful neutralist government.
 Guariglia returned to the Ministry, took on his new responsibilities on 30 July 1943, and almost at once opened indirect negotiations with the Western Allies.

 Nazi Germany was not interested in a neutral Italy, and its army actually possessed physical control over most of the peninsula.
 Furthermore, Guariglia soon found that the Allies were demanding the unconditional surrender of Italy.
 The result of these counter-pressures was such that six days after the hapless foreign minister and his Cabinet colleagues oversaw the signing of an armistice with the Allies on 3 September, the German army physically occupied the peninsula and carried on the war.
 On 9 September, the Badoglio government disintegrated.
 The prime minister and many of the members of his government fled to Allied-occupied Brindisi; Guariglia and other members of the government attempted to remain in Rome, but soon found they were not safe and had no power in a capital city under German occupation.
 The foreign minister, who had earlier served as ambassador to Spain, found himself taking refuge in the Spanish Embassy in Rome, under the protection of the Francisco Franco government.
 Guariglia had by now ceased to serve as Foreign Minister de facto, but remained in this post de jure until dismissed on a long-distance basis by the fugitive Badoglio on 11 February 1944.

 Later life

 Guariglia, an Italian baron and supporter of the House of Savoy, was not eligible to serve in cabinet after the abdication of Umberto II in 1946.
-He did not lose hope for the restoration of the monarchy, and served as national president of the Italian Monarchist Union and as a monarchist member of the Italian Senate.
+He did not lose hope for the restoration of the monarchy, and served as national president of the Italian Monarchist Union and as a monarchist member of the Senate of the Republic from Salerno between 1948 and 1953.

 Age 81, he died in Rome in 1970.